BRANCHED-CHAIN AMINO ACIDS (BCAAs)

 Possibly Effective for

-- Poor brain function related to liver disease.
+- Reduced brain function in people with advanced liver disease (hepatic encephalopathy).
 Taking branched-chain amino acids by mouth seems to improve liver function in people with poor brain function caused by liver disease.
 Branched-chain amino acids may also improve mental function or reverse comas in people with this condition, but conflicting results exist.
 Branched-chain amino acids don't appear to reduce the chance of death in people with this condition.

 Possibly Ineffective for